Sample Video Frame

 WARNING This exercise is in DRAFT status, so there may be errors.
 If you find any, please email me at help@learncodethehardway.com so I can fix them.

 One major motivation to using Go is its install story.
-You install Go by mostly just untarring a pre-built binary and you're done.
-Most Go software is also installed this way, and deploying Go software is mostly as simple as copying a simple binary to a server or client.
-It may seem like a minor thing but compared to languages like C++, C, Python, Ruby, and JavaScript it's a dream.
+You install Go by extracting a pre-built binary and you're done.
+Most Go software is also installed this way, and deploying Go software is mostly as simple as copying a single binary to a server or client.
+It may seem like a minor thing but compared to languages like C++, C, Python, Ruby, and JavaScript, it's a dream.
 In this exercise you'll experience this for yourself, and learn how to get Go running on your computer of choice.

 Windows